dlundquist/sniproxy/README.md

 **Note on Upgrading**

-The version of sniproxy is not automatically updated after each commit, so if you are upgrading to later version 10 version number of the sniproxy package may not have actually changed.
+The version of sniproxy is not automatically updated after each commit, so if you are upgrading to a later version, the version number of the sniproxy package may not have actually changed.
 This may cause issues with the upgrade process.
 It is recommended you uninstall `sudo apt-get remove sniproxy` then reinstall the new version.